maptiler/maptiler-sdk-js/readme.md

 ## Polyline Layer Helper
-The method `helpers.addPolyline` is not only compaptible with the traditional GeoJSON source but also with **GPX** and **KML** files and the `.data` options can be a MapTiler Cloud dataset UUID and will be resolved automatically.
+The method `helpers.addPolyline` is not only compatible with the traditional GeoJSON source but also with **GPX** and **KML** files and the `.data` options can be a MapTiler Cloud dataset UUID and will be resolved automatically.

-here is the minimal usage, with the default line width and a random color (withing a selected list):
+here is the minimal usage, with the default line width and a random color (within a selected list):
 ```ts
 helpers.addPolyline(map, {
   // A URL, relative or absolute